-- fnCurves_AllScenarii - fnCurves_Grouping in fact, fnCurves_Products would be a better name: the contributions due to the same product (and packaging) are gathered.
+• FnCurves_Loading in fact, FnCurves_Products would be a better name: the contributions due to the same product (and packaging) are gathered.

-• FnCurve_UserDefined this graph sums only the contributions of scenarios selected in sheet List_Sc.
-The summation is realised by formulae and not macrocommands, so a change in sheet List_Sc is very rapidly translated on sheet FnCurve_UserDefined
+• FnCurve_UserDefined this graph sums only the contributions of scenarios selected in column K of sheet 'List_Sc'.
+The summation is realised by formulae and not macro-commands, so a change in sheet 'List_Sc' is immediately transmitted on sheet FnCurve_UserDefined (provided Automatic calculation is 'ON').
+The list of scenarios contributing to the calculated EV is displayed in a sub-title.